hashicorp/terraform-provider-google/website/docs/r/vertex_ai_featurestore.html.markdown

 * `fixed_node_count` -
   (Required)
   The number of nodes for each cluster.
 The number of nodes will not scale automatically but can be scaled manually by providing different values when updating.

+<a name="nested_encryption_spec"></a>The `encryption_spec` block supports:

+* `kms_key_name` -
+  (Required)
+  The Cloud KMS resource identifier of the customer managed encryption key used to protect a resource.
+Has the form: projects/my-project/locations/my-region/keyRings/my-kr/cryptoKeys/my-key.
+The key needs to be in the same region as where the compute resource is created.

 ## Attributes Reference